 Figures 6 and 7 show the currents and voltages of the half-bridge circuit.
 When transistor M1 is on and M2 is off, the inductor current is approximately equal to the supply current.
 When M2 switches on and M1 switches off, the supply current drops to zero, but the inductor keeps the inductor current from dropping.
 The additional inductor current is flowing through M2 from ground.
-This means that V_A (the voltage at the drain of M2, as shown in Figure 5) transitions between the supply voltage and slightly below ground.
-The inductor and capacitor form a low-pass filter, which makes the output current equal to the average of the inductor current.
-The low-pass filter averages V_A , which makes V{OUT} equal to the supply voltage multiplied by the duty cycle.
+This means that $V_A$ (the voltage at the drain of M2, as shown in Figure 5) transitions between the supply voltage and slightly below ground.
+The inductor current.
+The low-pass filter averages $V_A$ , which makes the output current equal to the supply voltage multiplied by the duty cycle.